CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-le.md

 You can work with this virtual Desktop like in a standard computing environment.
 From the applications menu bar (top left corner) you can access several pre-installed programs.
 Examples include Open Office, image viewing applications, video and audio players, Jupiter Notebook etc. You can also open a terminal and use Linux from command line.
 To start using R-Studio please check [the paragraph](../../data/sensitive-data/sd_desktop.md#rstudio-in-sd-desktop) under SD Desktop.

-Security-related features SD Desktop Limited Edition include:
+Security-related features of the audited SD Desktop include:

 * the computing environment (visible from your browser) is isolated from the internet.
 You can, for example, open a Firefox web browser, but you are not able to access any site on the internet.
 You will also not be able to access any repositories directly.